yournextstore/new.store/app/api/generate/gen-store-json-prompt.md

   - `"storeName"`: Extract from the user's prompt; default to "Your Store" if not specified.
   - `"storeDescription"`: Generate a brief description from the prompt; default to "" if not provided.
   - `"fontFamily"`: Set based on user preference or default to `"merriweather"`.
+  - `"imageStyle"`: (**Mandatory**) Generate a description of the desired overall visual style for product and hero images.
+Derive this from the user's prompt (store concept, theme, keywords).
+If no specific style is implied, infer a suitable style based on the store context (e.g., product type).
+Describe elements like lighting, composition, background, and mood in 2-3 sentences (max 240 characters).
+Examples:
+    - `"Clean product shots on a pure white background with bright, natural lighting and centered composition."`
+    - `"Dark, moody photography featuring dramatic shadows, emphasizing texture and luxury."`
+    - Fallback example if you can't come up with anything more specific: `"Standard e-commerce product photography with a clean, neutral background."`
 - **Hardcoded Values**:
   - Use hardcoded values for `"logo"` and `"ogimage"` as specified:
     - `"logo"`: { "width": 1024, "height": 1024, "imageUrl": "https://yns.app/icon.png" }